Daith Piercing Guide

 Rings are also the way you should go during the healing phase.
 They won’t snag on your clothing as much as barbells will.
 Plus, it will give your piercing extra space if you have significant swelling.
-Barbells don’t have as much give to them.
+Barbells don’t have as much give.

-Once your piercing is fully healed, it’s fine to switch out to a barbell then.
-But the first time you change the jewelry, you may want to ask for help from your piercer.
+Once your piercing is fully healed, it’s fine to switch out to a barbell.
+However, the first time you change the jewelry, you may want to ask for help from your piercer.
 Remember, that area can be hard to reach, which can make it difficult for you to see what you’re doing.

 You don’t want to be midway through the jewelry change only to realize you can’t seal the deal.
-It would be better to ask for help and then walk your way through the process next time.
+It would be better to ask for help and then walk your way through the process on the following occasion.